 No. Our tower design and safety systems/procedures require our own specific equipment for safe usage.
 Helmets are not required on our tower.
 This is one reason why we ask you to remove everything from your pockets (to prevent the possibility of objects falling from above).
 No special footwear is required beyond a crosstrainer, runner or casual closed-toe shoe that fits snug and comfortable.
+Crocs are not acceptable.

-Can I eat lunch there?
+Can I get something to eat there?

 How does the chaperoning work?
 What else do I need to know about supervising my kids?